Candace Nelson: Television career

 Nelson is a judge on the competition series Cupcake Wars, syndicated around the world, and Sugar Rush, which she executive produced.
 She appeared on five episodes of Shark Tank, three as a Guest Shark where she made a deal with Gently Soap, Flaus and Fishwife.
 She has also appeared on The Best Thing I Ever Ate, The Chef Show, and has been a judge on Bobby Flay's Throwdown and Top Chef Junior.
-Nelson also has been featured on television shows, including The Today Show, Nightline, The Martha Stewart Show, The Kelly Clarkson Show, Masterchef Season 10 and profiled in People magazine and Vanity Fair.
+Nelson also has been featured on television shows, including Today, Nightline, The Martha Stewart Show, The Kelly Clarkson Show, Masterchef Season 10 and profiled in People and Vanity Fair.
 Her cupcakes have been featured by The Oprah Winfrey Show, Bon Appetit magazine, Food & Wine, The New York Times and the Los Angeles Times.
+She served as a judge on Next Level Baker in 2025.

 Nelson co-created and is executive producer of the pizza cooking competition Best in Dough on Hulu.

 Pizzana

 Nelson is co-founder of Pizzana, a Michelin Bib Gourmand award winning Neo-Neapolitan pizza restaurant chain with locations in Southern California and Texas.
 Pizzana won a Nation's Restaurant News' Hot Concept Award and Nelson was featured on the cover of the magazine.